Commencement Speaker

 • Sits on stage during the entire Commencement ceremony, must arrive to the Ceremony one hour early.

-• All candidates audition with 5 minute Commencement Speech.
+• All candidates audition with a 5-minute Commencement Speech.

-• Audition panel will be students recruited from ASCC/ICC.
+• Audition panel will be 5 or 7 students recruited from ASCC/ICC.

 • 3 finalists chosen to speak before the Student Life Committee.
 Candidates will be notified of their status by the end of the day, via email.